yegor256/bibcop/README.md

 It should compile everything without errors.
 If not, submit an issue and wait.
 Otherwise, make your changes and then run `l3build ctan` again.
 If the build is still clean, submit a pull request.

+If you want to add a new check, add it as a Perl subroutine to the `bibcop.pl` file.
+Don't forget to add a test to one of the test files that stay in the `perl-tests/` directory.